-Faults, Outages and Access Time Restrictions Insurance Damage Reporting?
+Access Time Restrictions Insurance Faults, Outages and Damage Owners/occupiers?
+Visitors?
+Public?
 Limits on usage?
-What level of Owners/occupiers?
-Who pays?
 First in, first served?
-Visitors? coverage?
-Public?
+What level of coverage?
 Who pays?
-Monitoring and Costs Dispute Resolution Security enforcement Additional measures?
-Caretaking duty?
-How are disputes Electricity resolved? consumption costs?
+Reporting?
+Who pays?
+Dispute Resolution Security Costs Monitoring and enforcement How are disputes resolved?
+By whom?
+Additional measures?
+Electricity consumption costs?
 Who reads the meter?
-By whom?
 Maintenance costs?
+Caretaking duty?